tonytomov/jqGrid/README.md

 ### The following **new features** are implemented currently

 * Auto-adjustment of the width on columns based on the content of data in the column and the column headers.
+* Redesign of the structure of Navigator Bar of the pagers.
+Allow wrapping of icons in multiple lines and allow to place texts under the navigator icons.
 * Support of other icons as jQuery UI icons.
 New jqGrid `iconSet` can be used to redefine full set of icons.
 Currently allowed values of `iconSet` option are "jQueryUI" and "fontAwesome".
 It's enough to define new set of icons under `$.jgrid.icons` in the same way like "jQueryUI" and "fontAwesome" and use new value of `iconSet` option.

 ### The default values of the following old jqGrid options are changed (comparing with jqGrid 4.7)